mfuu/gdb/README.md

 - Deleted all default labels.
 - Deleted all default categories and sections.
 - Created new section named “Articles”.
-- Created two new categories with type “Announcement”, named “Release” and “Drafts” respective to release and draft posts.
+- Created new category with type “Announcement”, named “Release” respective to release posts.

 > You can adjust the section and categories yourself.

 ### Fetch script

-Now for the fetching part, I had to add and extra build step for Astro, and here’s how it goes:
+For the fetching part extra build step for Astro, and here’s how it goes:

 ```json
 "scripts": {